trimerge/trimerge-sync/README.md

 **edit**: a single-parent node with a changed document **merge**: a multi-parent node that combines N documents into one

-### Trimerge
+### Trimerge Graph Head Nodes

-A node is considered a "head" node if it has no child nodes (i.e. no nodes that reference it as a parent).
+A node is a "head" node if it has no child nodes (i.e. no nodes that reference it as a parent).

 Whenever a client has more than one head node, it attempts to trimerge all the head nodes into one node.